BrianLesko/H7-web-server-TCP/readme.md

 # Microcontroller Server
-This code implements a wireless server run on the portenta H7.
+This code implements a wireless server run on the Arduino Portenta H7.
 Written in pure Micropython and created for learning purposes.
 This code can be used as the basis for over wifi communication projects.

 ![Preview](docs/preview.png)